ConfederacyOfGaia/Gaia/fighter.md

 You gain a +2 bonus to Attack rolls you make with Ranged Weapons.

+#### Arnis

+You use a fighting style that revolves around [bastons](https://en.wikipedia.org/wiki/Baston_(weapon)).
+When wielding a pair of bastons, you gain a +2 bonus to your AC and get a bonus attack.
+You can also add your ability modifier to the damage of the second baston.

 #### Defense

 While you are wearing armor, you gain a +1 bonus to AC.